-The school will consider any of the following to be unacceptable use of ICT and mobile phones and a serious breach of the school's Behaviour and Rewards Policy resulting in sanctions being taken.
+The school will consider any of the following to be unacceptable use of ICT and mobile phones and a serious breach of the school's Behaviour Policy resulting in sanctions being taken.

-- Photographing or filming staff or other students without their knowledge or permission - Bullying, harassing or intimidating staff or students by the use of text, email or multimedia messaging, sending inappropriate messages or posts to social networking or blogging sites - Refusing to switch a phone off or handing over the phone at the request of a member of staff - Using the mobile phone outside school hours to intimidate or upset staff and students will be considered a breach of these guidelines in the same way as unacceptable use which takes place in school time
+- Photographing or filming staff or other students on their own device in the school grounds whether with or without their knowledge or permission. - Bullying, harassing or intimidating staff or students by the use of text, email or multimedia messaging, sending inappropriate messages or posts to social networking or blogging sites - Refusing to switch a phone off or hand over the phone at the request of a member of staff - Using the mobile phone outside school hours to intimidate or upset staff and students will be considered a breach of these guidelines in the same way as unacceptable use which takes place in school time